kivigo/kivigo.github.io/website/docs/getting-started/operations.md

         log.Printf("Failed to get %s: %v", key, err) continue
     }
     fmt.Printf("User %s: %+v\n", key, user)
 }
 ```

 ## Deleting Values

-Remove data using the `Delete` method:
+Remove data using the `Delete` method.
+This method deletes the value for a given key.

 ```go
 // Delete a single key